Nolu-M/Notes-code/README.md

 ### Lists
 - Slicing used to extract a range of values from a list or string, can also add a third value to control the step size.
 - Range function --> generate longer lists (can be sliced)
-- Negative values --> used to step backward through the list.
+- Negative values --> used to step backwards through the list.

 - append() method: To add an item to the end of a list.
   ```